What is a Labradoodle...

 Shipping/Transporting is offered as an added on fee

 We breed from quality dogs that have no health issues and provide families with low-non shedding coats.
 We carefully select the homes that our puppies go to.
 Sometimes we may ask questions that may seem odd to you, but we only want to be sure that our puppies go only to the best homes.
-Our puppies range from $1500-$2000.
-At the time you choose your puppy you will be expected to place a $300 reservation fee which is non refundable.
+Our puppies range from $1500-$2000 (pet only).
+We do not place our puppies in breeding homes.
+At the time you choose your puppy you will be expected to place a $400 reservation fee which is non-refundable.
 It can be transferred to another puppy if one is available or it can be transferred to a future litter.
 There is no guarantee as to placement on our waiting list if the reservation fee is transferred to a future list as our wait list is always full.
 Once we have received the reservation fee for the puppy you want then, and only then the puppy will be taken off our availability list.
 The remaining balance is due on or before the date written on your Purchase Agreement.
 We will go through all the payment options we allow at the time the reservation fee is placed.
 Please look over our Purchase Agreement prior to sending a reservation fee.
-We will not send a puppy home until (s)he is paid for in full, however if extra time is needed to pay off the balance we are very happy to hold on to the puppy for a little extra time if needed.
-Prior arrangements need to be made with us in order to hold onto a puppy for an extra amount of time.
+We will not send a puppy home until (s)he is paid for in full, however if extra time is needed to pay off the balance we are very happy to hold on to the puppy for a little extra time.
+Prior arrangements need to be made with us in order to hold onto a puppy past their go home date.

-Shipping whether it is by flying or ground transport (not my first choice method of transport) will be an additional fee.
+Shipping, whether it is by flying or ground transport (ground transport not being my first choice method of transporting our puppies) will be an additional fee.
 This fee will be added to the price of the puppy.
 The shipping fee is expected to be paid in full along with the remaining balance before the puppy leaves.
 We will not send a puppy without full payment being received, no exceptions.
-Price examples for transport can be as low as $250 for ground transport (depending on company and destination) or as much as $550 for a flight.
-When a puppy is being shipped the puppy will arrive in his or her own crate, and you will receive a health certificate stating that the puppy has been examined by our veterinarian and was found healthy and capable to travel.
+Price examples for transport can be as low as $250 for ground transport (depending on company and destination) or as much as $600 or more for a flight.
+When a puppy is being shipped, the puppy will arrive in his or her own crate, and you will receive a health certificate stating that the puppy has been examined by our veterinarian and was found healthy and capable to travel.
 We are experienced with flight shipping and have had great success having our puppies flown to their new families.
-It may seem like it is a stressful situation to put puppies through, but as we start crate training and we introduce our puppies to many loud noises before leaving us, our puppies handle this means of transportation quite well.
+It may seem like it is a stressful situation to put puppies through, but as we start crate training and we introduce our puppies to many loud noises before leaving us, our puppies handle this mode of transportation quite well.
 The reason I prefer to fly a puppy vs ground transport is for one, it takes much less time.
 A flight to some areas may take 4-6hrs, but ground shipping would take days, almost a week to get to.
 Also with ground transport puppies are more likely to come in contact with viruses or diseases along the way due to the longer period of travel and the various areas a puppy would be driven through.
-With a flight, they are in the crate with food and water provided to them and are kept safe sound, not being exposed to any other animals.
+With a flight, they are in the crate with food and water provided to them and are kept safe and sound, not being exposed to any other animals.
 Our puppies always arrive clean and happy to their new families.
 Could you imagine what a puppy's condition would be like if left in a crate for up to a week?
-So obviously they would have to be let out periodically to relieve themselves, in which case they could become exposed to something that could make them very sick.
+So obviously they would have to be let out periodically to relieve themselves, in which case they could become exposed to something that could make them very sick and potentially life threatening.